RSS

 • As construction costs rise due to tariffs, home prices may increase, and mortgage rates could follow suit.

-With tariffs targeting imported materials such as steel and lumber, builders are facing rising costs, which are quickly passed on to buyers in the form of higher home prices.
+With tariffs targeting imported materials such as steel and lumber, builders are facing rising costs, which are quickly passed on to buyers as higher home prices.
 At the same time, inflation resulting from these tariffs could drive mortgage rates higher, making homeownership even less affordable for many.

 For homebuyers, investors, and real estate professionals, the stakes are high.
 As tariffs continue to shape the market, understanding the impact on mortgage rates and housing affordability is crucial, now more than ever.
 I